 - beautification of Shaw, from restoration and maintenance of our green spaces to working with the City on streetscape improvements

-- engagement with the youth of our neighborhood through various projects including the Shaw Community Center
+- engagement with the youth of our neighborhood through various events, such as holiday parades

 - support of small business ventures in Shaw